CyberAgentGameEntertainment/NovaShader/README.md

 <tbody>
 <tr><td colspan="3"><b>Mode</b></td><td>
 <p>
-You can specify the Tint Mode from the following options.
+You can specify the area to apply the Tint Color from the following options.
 </p>
 <p>
 <ul>
-<li>None: Don't use the Tint Color (Default).</li>
+<li>None: Disable the Tint Color (Default).</li>
 <li>All: Apply to the entire surface.</li>
 <li>Rim: Apply to the rim.</li>
 </ul>